Treasury's Yellen: Interest rates may need to rise modestly - Up News Info

 Overall the programs, which include stepped-up spending on infrastructure, childcare and education, will make a “big difference” to inequality, Yellen said.

 Republicans have criticized the proposed tax increases Biden expects to use to pay for his proposals, but Yellen said the effect of a change in marginal tax rates is “much less powerful in influencing growth in either direction,” adding that her aim is to make sure government deficits “stay small and manageable.”
-(Reporting by Ann Saphir, Editing by Franklin Paul and Andrea Ricci)
+(Additional reporting by Karen Brettell in New York; Editing by Franklin Paul and Andrea Ricci)